OmamaHassan/AssistHR/README.md

 # 🤖 AssistHR — AI-Powered HR Assistant

-An intelligent HR assistant combining **Retrieval-Augmented Generation (RAG)** with **Groq LLM** to manage HR documents, answer policy questions, and screen resumes — all in one secure web app.
+An intelligent HR assistant combining **Retrieval-Augmented Generation (RAG)** with **Groq LLM** to manage HR documents, answer policy questions, and screen resumes - all in one web app.

 ---